 I was just there to shoot some photos and video in daylight, but everyone stopped and said hello.
 It was a pleasure to see Kathrine Bont again, the front of house leader and one of my best sources for great eats on Instagram.
 Check her out.
 I chatted with Mads Kleppe, of course, and the restaurant manager James Spreadbury.
 Even René Redzepi remembered our few brief encounters from last year (once at Noma and once by chance when buying ice cream at Det Vide Hus).

 We started our evening with a drink at a bar in the Barangaroo area, where we met up with a wonderful team of Japanese chefs.
 Chef Zaiyu Hasegawa of Tokyo restaurant Jimbocho Den and his team, as well as his good friend Susmu Shimizu of restaurant Anis.
 They had dined at Noma Australia a few days before us, and now they were going to check another great spot in town: Momofuku Seiōbo, where I went myself a few days later.
 Zaiyu was also doing a special charity dinner with chef Martin Benn of Sepia, where we ate on our first day in Sydney.
 Jimbocho Den as high on my wishlist already, but after meeting these humble and wonderful chefs I’d say it’s now my top priority to visit once I get myself to Tokyo.
-At my table this night, was some good food friends of mine, among them Hungary’s most important food writer Andras Jokuti.
+At my table this night, there were some good food friends of mine, among them Hungary’s most important food writer Andras Jokuti.
 Check out his site (it’s in Hungarian).
 If you watch the video closely you’ll also see chef Massimo Bottura from restaurant Osteria Francescana on our neighboring table.

 Anyone who has been to Noma in Copenhagen would recognize the style of the presentations at Noma Australia.
 What really made it unique was the selection of Australian ingredients that René and his team had chosen to present.
 Stuff like the fascinating finger lime, a finger-shaped citrus fruit with small lime spheres inside, wasn’t used in any other restaurants as far as we experienced on our food journey.
 The preparation and presentation of the abalone in the form of a schnitzel is another choice which seemed to amaze the Australian couple at my table: Ian Westcott, a wine sourcer, and his wife Yvonne Wallis, Chairman of the International Wine & Food Society in the Asia Pacific.
 I think Noma Australia was an even more extraordinary experience for them, and it really made them want to visit the Nordic region.